 Different types of matters require different court forms.
 It is important to ensure that you are using the proper form for your matter.

-If you are being sued it is important to understand your options and the consequences of simply not responding.
+If you are being sued, it is important to understand your options and the consequences of simply not responding.

 Parties to any non-family civil case are required to try to mediate their dispute before their case is heard in court.
+There will also be a pre-trial conference if the matter is going to trial.
+It allows the parties narrow down the issues.
+It can also improve the efficiency of the trial.

 Going to King's Bench Court involves many formalities.
 It is important to be properly prepared.